nchah/freebase-triples/README.md

 ## Freebase

 The [Freebase](https://en.wikipedia.org/wiki/Freebase) Wikipedia article provides a good overview of the knowledge base's nearly decade-long lifetime from its beginnings at Metaweb Technologies, Inc. in 2007, its acquisition by Google in 2010, and its eventual shutdown and move to Wikidata towards 2015-2016.
-Freebase accepted queries to its vast stores of data through the Metaweb Query Language (MQL).
+Freebase data could be accessed through the Freebase API and the online Query Editor with queries written in the Metaweb Query Language (MQL).

-Although the shutdown of freebase.com was set for as early as June 30, 2015 according to this [Google+ post](https://plus.google.com/u/0/109936836907132434202/posts/bu3z2wVqcQc), the actual website could be accessed for quite a long time.
+Although the shutdown of freebase.com was set for as early as June 30, 2015 according to this initial [Google+ post](https://plus.google.com/u/0/109936836907132434202/posts/bu3z2wVqcQc), the actual website was still accessible for quite a long time.
 On May 2, 2016, freebase.com was finally closed off as announced in this [Google Group post](https://groups.google.com/forum/#!topic/freebase-discuss/WEnyO8f7xOQ).
-The link now redirects to the static Freebase data dumps.
+The freebase.com link now redirects to the Google Developers page for the remaining Freebase triples data dumps.

 A screenshot of freebase.com on May 2, 2016 before it was shut down.
 ![freebase.com screenshot](https://github.com/nchah/freebase-triples/blob/master/images/screenshot-freebase-com.png)